-Microscopic analysis was performed on three otter spraints (#3, #119 and #137) collected on the River Don in Sheffield and a mink scat from the Peak District (L1).
+Microscopic analysis has been performed on three otter spraints (#3, #119 and #137) collected on the River Don in Sheffield and a mink scat from the Peak District (L1).

 Species identification was performed using a binocular microscope (Leica MZ125) (#119 and #137) .

-Fish species were assigned by Barry Soames by comparing the bones to reference images in Conroy et al. 2005 and by Angela Maccarinelli by comparison to a reference collection of images and samples held in the Department of Archaeology.
+Fish species were assigned by comparing the bones to reference images in Conroy et al. 2005 by Barry Soames and by comparison to a reference collection of images and samples held in the Department of Archaeology by Angela Maccarinelli.

 Conroy JWH, Watt J, Webb JB, Jones A (2005) A Guide to the Identification of Prey Remains in Otter Spraints.
 Mammal Society Occasional Publications, London.
 Illustrated by Ruth Pollitt, Guy Troughton and Anna Jones.

 Mammal and amphibian species were assigned by reference to John Rochester's online flickr database of images and collection of bones and teeth.
 The Rochester reference images used are available here.